pachyderm/pachyderm/doc/enterprise/auth.md

 READER
 ```

+In Pachyderm the heirarchy of users is as follows:

+- An OWNER can read and write to/from a repo, and they can add/remove other OWNER, READER, or WRITER users to/from a repo.
+- A WRITER can read and write to/from a repo.
+- A READER can read from a repo.

 ## Behavior of pipelines as related to access control

 In Pachyderm, you don't explicitly set the scope of access for users on pipelines.
 Rather, pipelines infer access from the repositories that are input to the pipeline, as follows: